 03. Provide context to your work

-That doesn't mean, of course, that your design portfolio must only include client work.
+Your design portfolio doesn't need to be limited to only including client work.
 Self-initiated projects are certainly acceptable in full-time applications, and recommended for freelance work - especially for illustrators.

 Resist the temptation to bulk out your design portfolio with old or irrelevant examples of your work by having a thorough and ruthless clear out.
 And don't leave this until it's unavoidable.
 Design portfolios need constant attention - you never know when you might be called on to present to Saatchi's creative directors...